System Access – Use your GT account to login

 What is TAOS?

 The TAOS survey is an instrument designed specifically to collect data related to student perceptions of Teaching Assistants at Georgia Tech.
-The survey is very comparable to the CIOS, but the CIOS only evaluates course instructors.
-The TAOS provides feedback to departments and the Institute about Teaching Assistant effectiveness, TAs feedback to improve future performance, and students the opportunity to evaluate their TAs.
-The survey consists of several core questions about the teaching effectiveness of a TA for each TA-taught course at GT and was first implemented in 2010.
+The survey is comparable to the CIOS, but the CIOS only evaluates regular course instructors.
+The TAOS provides feedback to departments and the Institute about Teaching Assistant effectiveness, and provides TAs feedback to improve their future performance.
+The survey consists of several core questions and a comment section about the teaching effectiveness of each TA.
+The TAOS was first implemented in 2010.

 For more information about the history of TAOS, please see the CIOS and TAOS History page.